 When planting native, many are discouraged to find that deer are often a little too grateful for our efforts.
 I think it's important to plant things they will eat, too, as they are part of a balanced ecosystem, and may someday be valuable to us as a protein source.
 Here is how I protect new plants from deer browse:

 4-5 foot metal fence stake ($4-$5) or 4 foot round steel fence post ($2 at Menards & TSC)

-Rabbit fencing or chicken wire, cut into 2-4 foot lengths
+Rabbit/other fencing or chicken wire, cut into 2-4 foot lengths

 Cut fencing into varying lengths to accommodate the different sizes of new plants.

-Afix a cage that is slightly larger around than the new plant you're caging.
+Use a cage that is slightly larger around than the new plant you're caging.

-I'll have to admit I haven't removed many of the cages around my plants, but having been here for 5 years now, I'm assuming it's getting to be that time.
+I'll have to admit I haven't removed many of the cages around my plants, but having been here for 6 years, I'm assuming it's getting to be that time.
 I would appreciate others' input on when they determine the timing is right to set their caged plants free.
 Please comment here so others can learn too!